Assistance programs Hamilton, Story, Hardin, Marshall, Poweshiek, and Tama County.

 -Zearing and McCallsburg Food Bank.
 Call (641) 487-7477.
 May have free groceries, clothing, holiday meals, Turkeys, and other aid.

-Regional community clinics and dental centers.
+Regional free healthcare clinics and dental centers.

 Light Center for Community Health is a free or low cost community clinic.
 Some of the services offered include physical exams, check ups for acute conditions, such as colds, sore throats, flu, and ear infections.
 Some of the medical care may also provide for the maintenance for chronic diseases or referrals to specialists if needed.
 The address is 306 Fourth Avenue, Grinnell, IA 50112.
 Call (641) 236-2385.

 Mercy Medical Center - North Iowa is a faith-based, not-for-profit community health care center.
 The clinic can be reached at (800) 433-3883.